plaes/eik-robo.github.io/_posts/2016-10-24-proekspert-sponsor.md

 Contract with Proekspert for supporting our participation on [Robotex 2016](http://www.robotex.ee/) and our activities for 2016/17 academic year was signed some time ago.
-Today they finally sent their promotional materials.
+Today they sent their promotional materials.

 <video controls autoplay style="max-width:100%;max-height:100%; display:block;" loop>